Frequently Asked Questions about the GFN

 The rapid development and use of safer nicotine products raises a number of challenging scientific questions about their safety, who uses them and why, and the impact on smoking.
 These products also raise challenges for governments who seek to understand what kind of policy and regulation is appropriate.
-The meeting will examine the rapidly developing science in relation to nicotine and its use, including policy and regulatory responses.
+The GFN examines the rapidly developing science in relation to nicotine and its use, including policy and regulatory responses.

 - Many different groups are involved in, or affected by, developments in safer nicotine products.
 These include:

 - consumers, including people who have switched to these products or are thinking of doing so;